-Q1 2022 was the worst quarter for fixed income in four decades as central banks commenced tighter monetary regimes to combat persistently high inflation.
-In response, bond yields spiked, sending bond prices sharply lower given the classic inverse relationship.
+YTD 2022 has been an extremely challenging period for fixed income investors as central banks have commenced tighter monetary regimes to combat persistently high inflation.
+In response, bond yields have spiked, sending bond prices sharply lower, given the classic inverse relationship.

 - Greater Return Potential

 The Role of GICs and Bonds in Portfolios

 Investors may hold GICs and bonds for a variety of purposes, including:

 - A long-term strategic allocation that provides income and stability

 - A transitory placeholder that will be invested in higher return-seeking assets in the future

 While the use case is often lumped together, it is essential to view these asset classes as distinct.
 GICs have historically been utilized as a transitory allocation to provide a risk-free level of income while also generally guaranteeing a low or negative real return.
 The recent market volatility has made investors believe that GICs can be a substitute for bonds over the long term.